 - Serif.
 Considered a classic, Serif fonts have little feet of some kind at both the letter bottoms or tops.
 They emerged during the 1400s, and have been used regularly ever.
 Because of their “stately” footed appearances – Serif fonts are often used for titles and subtitles, or long pages of text, like in a novel.
 Times New Roman is an example of a serif font.

 - Sans Serif.
-Sans Serif are the opposite of serif fonts – no feet.
+Sans Serif is the opposite of serif fonts – no feet.
 Just like traditional design eradicated superfluous trim, the san serif fonts are more contemporary and minimalist in nature.
 They came onto the printing scene somewhere between the mid-18th and early 19th centuries.
 Sans Serif fonts are favorites for logos, headlines and for paragraph text online or in print because of their legible accessibility.
 Arial is an example of a sans serif font.

 - Script.
 As its name implies, script fonts are designed to replicate cursive or more flowing, flowering handwriting.
 There’s also an element of “classiness” as well as warm familiarity to script-inspired fonts, which emerged during the 17th and 18th centuries.
 That being said, they’re much harder to read in bulk – so other than logos or more formal invitations or themed-promotional materials, you won’t see many websites or ad campaigns using a whole lot of script-based fonts, but they look beautiful in other applications.
 Bradley Hand is an example of a script font.